FirstEverTech/Universal-Intel-Chipset-Updater/A_Deep_Dive_Into_Confusion.md

 ## 🧠 Final Thoughts

-Below is my current working list of the last-known Intel Chipset Driver Software versions per platform.
+Below is my current working list of the last-known Intel Chipset Device Software versions per platform.
 If you notice any inconsistencies or errors, please report them — these will help improve the accuracy of this list.

 📘 **Full detailed version matrix:**